-Streaming on Twitch can seem daunting at first, there are many aspects to take care of before you click on “start stream” because you’re basically producing an entertainment channel on your own.
+Streaming on Twitch can seem daunting at first because there are many aspects to take care of before you click on “start stream.”
+After all, you’re basically producing an entertainment channel on your own.
 There are many aspects you can work on to make your stream as good as possible that have nothing to do with what hardware you have or what software you use for streaming.

-- Differentiate Your Channel
+- How to Grow Your Twitch Channel

-1. Have a Consistent Schedule
+1. Have a Consistent Twitch Schedule

 Because humans are creatures of habit, one of the most important things a new streamer should have is a consistent stream schedule.
 Be clear with your audience about when you’re going online, have it posted on your page panels and on social media, and make sure to stick to it.
 Streamlabs has a handy extension that counts down the time to your next stream.

 💡 Learn how to make your Twitch panels!

 Many new streamers forget that consistency is key and they just go live whenever.
 Being spontaneous might be fun once or twice, but people like having things to look forward to.
 If you have a clear schedule and actually show up at the times posted, it’s more likely that your viewers will make a mental note to go watch when that happens, and if you’re a good enough streamer, they’ll probably come back for more and clear their schedules for you.

 2. Build a Twitch Online Identity